matthewgallina/smockin/README.md

 MULTI USER SUPPORT

-    To enable multi user support simply edit the 'app.properties' file under the .smockin directory within your user home directory (i.e .smockin/app.properties) and edit/add the following argument:
+    Once sMockin is installed, you can enable multi user mode by editing the 'app.properties' file under the .smockin directory within your user home directory (i.e .smockin/app.properties) From here add/amend the MULTI_USER_MODE argument setting this to true:

         MULTI_USER_MODE = TRUE

     Once saved, simply shutdown and then restart sMockin.

-    On start up, you should see the following message in the terminal window confirming that this has been enabled:
+    On start up, you can verify this is enabled by looking for the below message in the terminal window:

-        The application is running in 'Multi User Mode'
+        "The application is running in 'Multi User Mode'"

-    User credentials will now be required in order to access the dashboard.
+    Once running in this mode, the sMockin dashboard will only be accessible by logging in with user credentials.

     You can login and begin creating other user accounts using the 'system admin' account: